hackclub/hackclub/workshops/notesToSelf/README.md

 If we save and look at our local storage, we see `notes` paired with something strange -- `[object object]`.

-The gotcha about localStorage is that it saves everything in strings, meaning that its methods only takes strings.
+The gotcha about local storage is that it saves everything in strings, meaning that its methods only takes strings.
 This is a little frustrating, but easily solved, using a function called `JSON.stringify()`.
 We can convert things that are not strings to properly formatted JSON strings.

 Let's change the previous statement to this: